 Its name is derived from the old Persian Bhagavan, which translates to "City of God."
 A folk etymology explains that the name Baku is derived from the Persian Bādkube (بادکوبه ), meaning "city where the wind blows" due to the frequent winds.

 Honestly, the latter makes perfect sense to me.
 During my stay, a harsh wind blew from the Caspian Sea, which was pretty cold.
 It could have been just bad luck as well.
-I do realize that.
+I do realise that.

 The city's history goes back 5,500 years and is home to numerous architectural wonders.
 The Old City, a UNESCO World Heritage site, is a maze of narrow streets and alleyways with beautiful buildings, palaces, mosques, and other historic structures—not to mention the finest restaurants.